RedThunder1/FoilingProject/README.md

 # Limitations
 Algebraic functions are also not supported yet, but I am working on that.
 The algebraic functions as of now will only be able to be typed as (ax,b)(c,d) rather than (ax + b)(c - d) right now however I may make the latter supported eventually.

-Only supports 2 values in each set.
+Only supports 2 values in each set and cant have multiple variables.

 It doesn't combine similar values yet so that may also be fixed.